-The search engines will crawl the content on your pages and take not of all the links to your other pages, this is one method that they discover all of the pages on your site.
-However there is a problem we touched on earlier in that as soon as the crawler hits an outbound link it will shoot off to another site and start crawling that one instead of your own (unless the links are marked as nofollow).
-This can casue issues in getting your site fully indexed.
+The search engines will crawl the content on your pages and take note of all the links to your other pages, this is one method that they discover all of the pages on your site.
+However, there is a problem we touched on earlier in that as soon as the crawler hits an outbound link it will shoot off to another site and start crawling that one instead of your own (unless the links are marked as nofollow).
+This can cause issues in getting your site fully indexed.

 An SSL certificate or secure socket layer certificate is used to authenticate your website and create a secure connection with the web browser.
 This helps to prevent data leakage and helps to keep your information secure, this is extremely important for transactional websites.

-Redirecting old non secure http: URL’s to their secure https: versions is required, this is usually done on your hosting account when installing an SSL certificate.
-However you should also set this up in your .htaccess file on your server if its a PHP / Apache server (most common).
+Redirecting old nonsecure HTTP: URLs to their secure HTTPS: versions are required, this is usually done on your hosting account when installing an SSL certificate.
+However, you should also set this up in your .htaccess file on your server if it’s a PHP / Apache server (most common).

-There are a number of ways you can geographically target your website.
+There are several ways you can geographically target your website.
 The first is the HREF Lang tag, this broadly tells the search engines which country your website services, there is also your Address and Postcode which should feature on your website, commonly the contact us page.

-When a photo is taken a digital camera will add meta data or EXIF data to the image such as date and time the photo was taken but it will also add geographical co-ordinates to the data.
+When a photo is taken a digital camera will add metadata or EXIF data to the image such as the date and time the photo was taken but it will also add geographical coordinates to the data.

 There are settings within Photoshop specifically to preserve EXIF data of your images or even add EXIF data to your images if you like.

 This article discusses 20 tips for onsite SEO.
-It covers a range of tips which you can use when optimising your own website for the search engines.
+It covers a range of tips that you can use when optimising your website for search engines.
 Some of these are fairly straightforward and you should be able to tackle them on your own.
-However if there are any which you don’t fully understand or would like some help with I would be happy to have a talk with you.
+However, if there are any which you don’t fully understand or would like some help with I would be happy to talk with you.